Through The Lens Of The Creator

 MY PHILOSOPHY – THE WAY I SEE THINGS

 Redesigned my website and created a photo diary to keep you updated on my latest projects.
-Adopted Nina a Labrador mix puppy from central Jersey to be my companion, model, and photo assistant.
+Adopted Nina a Labrador mix puppy from central Jersey to be my companion and model.

 In March 2020, I moved into my new studio on Callowhill Street, Philadelphia – no leaks, plenty of parking, easy commute in and out of the city.
 Then covid hit and the lockdowns started.
 During this time I worked on projects to support small business, my youtube channel , and created fashion editorials.
 Within 6 months during quarantine, I was published in over 15 International Fashion Magazines such as Moevir Magazine, Malvie Magazine, Mob Journal , Assuré Magazine, Horizont, etc. Check out my fashion work here.